cwisniew/rptools-dev-doc/docs/authentication/handshake.md

 # Handshake and Authentication
 Last Updated: MapTool 1.10

-The handshake and authentication occurs via protobuf messages before any Hessian serialization occurs.
-Once the handshake and authentication is succcessful only then will Hessian serialization be used for passing messages between server and client.
-(This is likely to change in MapTool 1.11 or MapTool 1.12 where Hessian will be completely replaced by protobuf)
+The handshake and authentication occurs via protocol buffers messages before any Hessian serialization occurs.
+Once the handshake and authentication is successful only then will Hessian serialization be used for passing messages between server and client.
+(This is likely to change in MapTool 1.11 or MapTool 1.12 where Hessian will be completely replaced by protocol buffers)

 ## Blocked Player
 If a player is blocked then the Server will inform the client of this before trying perform any password or public key authentication.